 There is an old family cemetery nearby that dates back to the mid-1800s.
 It fell into disrepair sometime after its final burial in 1942.

 A number of years ago someone tried to mark each grave with a white cross, a gallant, but ultimately futile effort.
 The forlorn old crosses are still there, a haphazard array among overgrown bushes, weeds and gloomy Spanish moss.

 And like most old graveyards, this one has a woeful and melancholy feel.
 Yet there are comic touches, such as a misplaced milk jug, that make you smile through the gloom.

 I tried to capture both the pathos and the humor of the place in my photos.

-When the color is removed from the photo, it allows your focus to be put elsewhere.
-Without color in the way, connecting to the emotion of the image becomes simpler and more direct.
-And monochrome images tend to bring interesting textures and details to the fore.
+When the color is removed from the photo, connecting to the emotion of the image becomes simpler and more direct.

-More philosophically we can, by definition, consider a black and white photograph to be an abstraction.
-With color removed, an accurate representation of the original subject matter ceases to exist.
+More philosophically a black and white photograph is an abstraction.
 The image becomes more notional and conceptual.

-It is my hope that without color to get in the way, these images allow you to enjoy the beauty and subtle nuance that monochrome photographs can convey.
-And I hope that one or two will perhaps even delight you.
+It is my hope that my images allow you to enjoy the beauty and subtle nuance that monochrome photographs can convey.
+And I hope that one or two might even delight you.